-Special Skills
+B. S ubject Specific (Practical) Skills

-- b1.
-Use professional skills to deal with complex situations, issues and problems in human resource management with the practical tools, techniques, and business and consulting insights needed to attract, develop and retain talent in the organization. - b2.
-Apply professional skills to business challenges, and the ability to conduct independently managed research in deep thinking on the planning and implementation of projects in the field of human resources management and challenges at the national and international levels.
+B1 Use professional skills to deal with complex situations, issues and problems in human resource management with the practical tools, techniques, and business and consulting insights needed to attract, develop and retain talent in the organization.

+B2 Apply professional skills to business challenges, and the ability to conduct independently managed research in deep thinking on the planning and implementation of projects in the field of human resources management and challenges at the national and international levels.

+Теа ching and Learning Methods:

-- Individual and collective discussions of complex issues in business organizations and other institutions.
+lual and collective discussions of complex issues in business organizations her institutions.

-- Workshop.
+2. Works hop.

-- Hosting an external lecturer.
+3. Hostin g an external lecturer.

-- Problem-solving exercises.

-- Research seminars.
+4. Proble m-solving exercises.

+5. Resear rch seminars.

-- Thesis writing.
+6. Thesis writing.

-- Individual and group project discussions.
+7. Indivic lual and group project discussions.

+Ass essme nt Methods:

-- Written tasks (including writing reports, solving complex problems and issues in organizations). - Individual and collective works, including individual and collective projects. - Discussion of the thesis. - The final exams and midterm exam.
+1. Writte n tasks (including writing reports, solving complex problems and issues in

+organi zations).

+lual and collective works, including individual and collective projects.

+3. Discus sion of the thesis.

+4. 4.
+The final exams and midterm exam.

-Critical Thinking Skills
+C. C C. Critical Thinking Skills

-- c1.
-Use a combination of methods for critical analysis and assessment based on knowledge and understanding of HRM theories and models. - c2.
-Demonstrate a professional level of insight, interpretation, innovation and creativity to deal with complex situations, issues and problems in the field of human resources, and in the context of their work within national and international frameworks.
+( C1 Use a combination of methods for critical analysis and assessment based on knowledge and understanding of HRM theories and models.

+( C2 Demonstrate a professional level of insight, interpretation, innovation and creativity to deal with complex situations, issues and problems in the field of human resources, and in the context of their work within national and international frameworks.
-- Regular lectures. - Interactive seminars. - Group sessions, individual and group lessons and workshops that can involve simulations activities, case studies, role plays and external lecturers. - Quantitative or qualitative analysis of research and administrative problems. - Collective and individual tasks that include reviewing information in the library, the Internet and databases.

-- Solving problems in organizations and research problems. - Case study analysis. - Analysis of articles and scientific research. - Discuss the analysis of data on the research dilemmas in the thesis. - The final exam and the midterm exam.

-D. General and Transformative Skills

-d1.
-Use professional skills either orally or in writing, using a variety of tools in preparing and delivering tasks, through communication and teamwork skills.
+Teaching and Learning Methods: 1.
+Regular lectures.
+2. Interactive seminars.
+3. Group sessions, individual and group lessons and workshops that can involve simulations activities, case studies, role plays and external lecturers.
+4. Quantitative or qualitative analysis of research and administrative problems.
+5. Collective and individual tasks that include reviewing information in the library, the Internet and databases.
+Assessment Methods: 1.
+Solving problems in organizations and research problems.
+2. Case study analysis.
+3. Analysis of articles and scientific research.
+4. Discuss the analysis of data on the research dilemmas in the thesis.
+5. The final exam and the midterm exam.
+D. General and Transferable Skills Use professional skills either orally or in writing, using a variety of tools in preparing and delivering tasks, through communication and teamwork D1 skills.
 The student will be capable of working together and collectively and to think and plan.

-d2.
-Work at a professional level with independence and responsibility towards the work of individuals and groups in personal competencies and leadership abilities to work in a group with a team-building approach using effective use of ICTs.

-- Group presentations and group conversations. - Collective and individual reports. - Workshops and research seminars. - Individual and group meetings, discussions and online sessions. - E-learning methods used at the University (e.g. e-mail or student's website or other social media sites).
+Work at a professional level with independence and responsibility towards the work of individuals and groups in personal competencies and leadership D2 abilities to work in a group with a team-building approach using effective use of ICTs.
+Teaching and Learning Methods: 1.
+Group presentations and group conversations.
+2. Collective and individual reports.
+3. Workshops and research seminars.
+4. Individual and group meetings, discussions and online sessions.
+5. E-learning methods used at the University (e.g. e-mail or student's website or other social media sites).
+Assessment Methods: 1.
+Oral presentations including individual and group work.

-The program included a set of duties such as:

-- Oral presentations including individual and group work. - Projects, reports and working papers provided by students. - Student contribution to teamwork. - Ability to rational discussion.
+- 2. Projects, reports and working papers provided by students.

+- 3. Student contribution to teamwork.

+- 4. Ability to rational discussion.